vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-nsxt.md

     ![select between single node and HA mode for control plane](img/tko-on-vsphere-nsxt/shared-svc-tmc08.png)

-1. If you have deployed your management cluster with Avi_Labels, you can pass the same labels in the key:value format in the shared service cluster config to leverage the vip network and service engine group that you have specified for the workload cluster in the management cluster config.
+1. If you have deployed your management cluster with Avi_Labels, you can pass the same labels in the key:value format in the shared services cluster configuration to leverage the VIP network and service engine group that you have specified for the workload cluster in the management cluster configuration.
     Click **CREATE CLUSTER** to start provisioning your workload cluster.

     ![Start cluster provisioning](img/tko-on-vsphere-nsxt/shared-svc-tmc09.png)